PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filesystem.rst

 The *target location* includes the directory you want it to go to, so ``%PAL:DataDir%\[directory]\*.*`` gets copied to ``[target location]\*.*``.
 |envsub|

+If the target directory already exists at the start of the process, it will be backed up (to *target location*-BackupBy\ *AppID*) and restored at the end.

 Wildcards are not yet supported.